crapp/qaccordion/README.md

 ### Demo Application

-In the `test` folder you can find a demo application that you can build with library.
+In the `test` folder you can find a demo application that you can build with the library.
 You must use the CMake option `BUILD_TESTER` so it gets compiled.

 ```shell